-The Business Honors case competition is an event that offers Business Honors Program students a unique opportunity to showcase their abilities and apply their functional, analytical, and communication skills to a real-life business situation.
+The annual Case Competition hosted by the Business Honors Program offers students a unique opportunity to showcase their abilities and apply their functional, analytical, critical thinking, communication, and teamwork skills to a real-life business situation.

 Students work in teams to analyze an assigned case, and they present their analysis to a panel of business executives who serve as judges.
 In addition to offering students practice in case analysis, the competition also offers invaluable networking opportunities.